Author Diane Callahan coined the term Curio Fiction.

 Callahan identified ten prevalent tropes within curio fiction:

-1. Time loops: Characters are trapped in a recurring day and have to explore the consequences of their choices, epitomized by the movie Groundhog Day.
-For Callahan, “time loops are also a commentary on the impact of our choices”.
+1. Time loops: Characters are stuck in a repeating day, their decisions shaping the cycle’s outcome, much like in the film Groundhog Day.
+For Callahan, “time loops are also a commentary on the impact of our choices.”

 2. Body swap: Characters switch bodies or minds through magical means, also known as the “Freaky Friday Flip”.